arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 TODO: Use corporate controlled document template

-TODO: Do the Quick Guides reconcile with (match up to) the main document

 ---

 > Not only must the physician show himself prepared to do what is necessary, he must also secure the co-operation of the patient, the attendants, and of external circumstances.